riskportal/network-tutorial/docs/8_parameters.md

 ---

-You can also [launch the Quickstart notebook on Binder](https://mybinder.org/v2/gh/riskportal/network-tutorial/HEAD?filepath=notebooks/quickstart.ipynb) to explore a full RISK workflow interactively without installing anything locally.
+You can also <a href="https://mybinder.org/v2/gh/riskportal/network-tutorial/HEAD?filepath=notebooks/quickstart.ipynb" target="_blank" rel="noopener">launch the Quickstart notebook on Binder</a> to explore a full RISK workflow interactively without installing anything locally.